redhat-developer/odo/website/docs/command-reference/service.md

 odo service create
 ```

-For example, to create an instance, named `my-redis-service`, of a Redis service with a default configuration, you can run:
+For example, to create an instance of a Redis service named `my-redis-service`, you can run:

 ```
 $ odo catalog list services